Immanuel-C/IWindow/README.md

 # IWindow
- A simple windowing library ment to be used with Vulkan.
+ A simple windowing library ment to be used with Vulkan or OpenGL.

  Currently IWindow only supports windows.